GRMC Visitation as of 2/15/21:

 What can I do to stop the spread?

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick

 - Put distance between yourself and other people if COVID-19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick.

 - Self-isolate during this time.
 Only go out when necessary.
 If you must go out to the store check with others who may need items from the store as well.
-By using a buddy system less people are going out which will help with the spread of the virus.

 - Be sure to clean shopping carts with a wipe and upon leaving the store use hand sanitizer.